auth0/docs/articles/quickstart/backend/rails/01-authorization.md

 ### Validate scopes

-The `Auth0Client.validate_token` method above verifies that the Access Token included in the request is valid; however, it doesn't yet include any mechanism for checking that the token has the sufficient **scope** to access the requested resources.
+The `Auth0Client.validate_token` method above verifies that the access token included in the request is valid; however, it doesn't yet include any mechanism for checking that the token has the sufficient **scope** to access the requested resources.

-To look for a particular `scope` in an Access Token, create a new struct in your `Auth0Client` class called `Token` and define a new method inside, `validate_permissions`, that given an array of required scopes it will check if they are present in the payload of the token.
+To look for a particular `scope` in an access token, create a new struct in your `Auth0Client` class called `Token` and define a new method inside, `validate_permissions`, that given an array of required scopes it will check if they are present in the payload of the token.

 Go to the `Auth0Client` class.
 Add the new `Token` struct and update the return value of the `validate_token` method as follows: